-Learners aged 16-18 attending a full-time further education course can apply for help with college-related costs to the 16-18 Bursary Fund.
-More information about the 16-18 Bursary can be found at the website: www.direct.gov.uk/en/EducationAndLearning/ or call 01384 363 555.
+The bursary fund is a means tested support and is usually used for travel support.
+More information about the 16-18 Bursary can be found at the website:

+www.direct.gov.uk/en/EducationAndLearning/ or call 01384 363 555.

 Care to Learn